onlyjazz/flask-docs/docs/manage_studies.md

 ![Screenshot](img/study/studies_index_add_study.PNG)
 Fill your study properties and click **SAVE** mange Users page will be opened.

----
-**NOTES:**
+!!! note "Study values"

     1. *Database* and *EDC URL* fields are related to EDC db, if you have EDC (clin capture) db you should fill them.
     2. *Enable patient reported outcome module?* Check this checkbox if your study has a PRO for patients.
     3. *PRO URL*: If study has another PRO then FlaskData fill the *PRO URL* field with your study's PRO URL.
     4. *Package*: There are 3 available packages, Start, Submit and Validate.
         * Start - study uses IRB and Forms
         * Submit - Flask+Forms+Tools+EDC.
 Unlimited sites.
         * Validate - Flask+Forms+Tools+EDC.
 Limited to 3 sites.
     5. *Alert data source*: Data for alert definitions (If study uses clinCapture you should choose PostgreSQL otherwise choose MongoDB).
----

 ##Study manage Users
 In manage Users page you can add/remove User from this study.